texjporg/cjk-gs-support/README.md

 #### Options ####

 `````
-  -n, --dry-run         do not actually output anything
-  --remove              try to remove instead of create
-  -f, --fontdef FILE    specify alternate set of font definitions, if not
-                        given, the built-in set is used
   -o, --output DIR      specifies the base output dir, if not provided,
                         the Resource directory of an installed GhostScript
                         is searched and used.
+  -f, --fontdef FILE    specify alternate set of font definitions, if not
+                        given, the built-in set is used
   -a, --alias LL=RR     defines an alias, or overrides a given alias;
                         illegal if LL is provided by a real font, or
                         RR is neither available as real font or alias;